Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Alabama has not yet combined with its opponents to score more than 77.5 points in a game this season.
+- Alabama and its opponents have not yet scored more than 79 points in a game this year.

-- The combined points per game average of the two teams, 99.2, is 21.7 points greater than Saturday's over/under.
+- Saturday's total is 20.2 points lower than the two team's combined 99.2 points per game average.

-- These two squads combine to allow 38.2 points per game, 39.3 fewer than this contest's over/under.
+- This contest's total is 40.8 points more than the 38.2 these two squads combine to surrender per game this season.

-- The Crimson Tide and their opponents score an average of 60.3 points per game, 17.2 fewer than Saturday's total.
+- Crimson Tide games have an average total of 60.3 points this season, 18.7 fewer than Saturday's over/under.

-- The 73.3 PPG average total in Rebels games this season is 4.2 points fewer than this game's over/under.
+- In 2021, games involving the Rebels have averaged a total of 73.3 points, 5.7 fewer than this game's set over/under.

 Alabama Stats and Trends

+- So far this season Alabama has two wins against the spread.

-- This season, the Crimson Tide have two ATS wins in three games as a favorite of 14.5 points or more.
+- The Crimson Tide have covered the spread twice this season when favored by 14.5 points or more (in three chances).

-- Alabama's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Alabama's games this year have gone over the total in two out of four opportunities (50%).

-- Alabama is 2-2 against the spread and 4-0 overall this season when the team notches more than 20.7 points.
+- When Alabama records more than 20.7 points, it is 2-2 against the spread and 4-0 overall.

-- Alabama is 2-1 against the spread and 3-0 overall when the team amasses more than 344.7 yards.
+- Alabama is 2-1 against the spread and 3-0 overall when the team totals more than 344.7 yards.

 - The Crimson Tide have turned the ball over two times this season, three fewer than the Rebels have forced (5).